It's a field that you can add many to many relationships creating an intermediary table

 In order to build this connection, a 3rd table is automatically created, managing the multiple relationship between both tables.

 To create a Connected Table (N:M) field:

-- Just look for the "Connected Table (N:M)" option and click on it
+- Just look for the "Connected Table (N:M)" option and click on it.

-- Choose the name of your field, the table you're connecting to, and if it's a required field
+- Choose the name of your field, the table you're connecting to, and if it's a required field.

 - In a “Sales” flow, it can be created as a field to link the sales orders to the “Clients” table.

 - You can create a “Companies” table for storing leads and a “Contacts” table to register the contacts of these companies.
-Then you create a “Connect records” field in the “Contacts” table to associate each contact to a company.
+Then you create a “Connect records” field in the “Contacts” table to associate each contact with a company.

 Understanding processes and block based building.

 If you want to understand more about how to effectively use Connect tables field, we highly encourage reading on the Three Laws of Process Building: https://jestor.com/blog/jestor-process/pareidolia-to-process/